Travel Writing for Fun and Profit

 So what else should you look for before signing up for a travel writing class?
 The teacher, of course.
 Do a background check on the teacher and see where she/he has been published.
 If possible, read some of their articles.
 My students at New York University where I teach travel writing do this with me.
 I recently received an email from a native (and, apparently very proud) Texan who said she could never take my class.
 She was gravely offended by a sarcastic comment I made about Texas (it was really aimed at George W. Bush) in an article I wrote several years ago.
 While I thought she was over-reacting, I was at least happy she was doing her homework.

 Some Travel Writing Class Recommendations

 And with that, here are some recommended travel writing classes—both live and online—to consider when you’re ready to throw your pen and notebook into the travel writing ring:

 - Writers.com: A very experienced and prolific Seattle-based writer, Amanda Castleman, teaches a popular and well-rounded online travel writing class.

 - Paris Writing Workshop: Vagabonding author Rolf Potts teaches a month-long non-fiction writing class (with an emphasis on travel writing) every July in the City of Light.
-For more info, go to: www.pariswritingworkshop.com.
+See the website for more info and the themes for yearly classes.

 - MatadorU offers online travel writing and travel media classes.